How Do You Treat Hemorrhoids?

-If hemorrhoids are prolapsing but go back inside on their own after a bowel movement or can be pushed in and will stay in, then elastic band ligation (see above) may be effective in reducing or eliminating the prolapse.
+If hemorrhoids are prolapsing but go back inside on their own after a bowel movement or can be pushed in and will stay in, then elastic band ligation (see below) may be effective in reducing or eliminating the prolapse.
 If hemorrhoids are constantly prolapsed or come back out frequently after being pushed back in, surgery may be required.

 Treating Hemorrhoid Bleeding

-The ways to treat hemorrhoid bleeding include diet change and increased fiber, ointments, elastic band ligation, infrared photocoagulation, injection therapy, excision of a hemorrhoid under local anesthetic, and surgical hemorrhoidectomy in a hospital operating room.
+The ways to treat hemorrhoid bleeding include diet change and increased fiber, ointments, elastic band ligation, infrared photocoagulation, excision of a hemorrhoid under local anesthetic, and surgical hemorrhoidectomy in a hospital operating room.

 Avoiding dietary anal irritants and adding fiber to the diet can be effective in reducing modest hemorrhoid bleeding.
 It may not make a big difference when the hemorrhoids are large and prolapsing.

 Ointments that lower the squeezing pressure of the sphincter muscle can reduce bleeding by relaxing the anus thereby reducing damage to the hemorrhoids.

 This common treatment involves placing a tight small rubber band around hemorrhoid tissue or just above it.
 The band cuts through the tissue in 2 to 4 days and the tissue falls off leaving an ulcer that heals in a matter of weeks.
 This gets rid of excess tissue and reduces bleeding by destroying the bleeding vessels.
 Anywhere from 1 to 6 bands may be needed to fix the problem, usually applied on separate visits spaced 4 weeks apart in order to allow healing between each banding session.
 The Pezim Clinic uses state-of-the-art hemorrhoid banding systems.